We've all been using the internet a lot this year, whether its video meetings for work or ordering groceries to be delivered to our door.

 Of course, you should be in no doubt that the pop-ups offering a free iPhone, PS5 or something else are among the most blatant scams out there, and should be avoided at all costs.

 If you're shopping for technology and gadgets, be sure to browse our hand-picked best tech deals.

-Tip 2: Use well-known websites and security software
+2. Use well-known websites & security software

-Tip 3: Check before you checkout
+3. Check before you checkout

 Jon Callas, CTO of security solutions firm Entrust, warns users not to let their guard down when they hit the online checkout.
 According to Callas, you need to look out for several things before entering your credit or debit card details into a website.